FDA offers best practices for patient-facing alerts on medical device vulnerabilities

 Just this week, Medtronic issued an “urgent” device recall for its MiniMed remote controller, for optional use with certain insulin pumps.
 The company said the controller could be susceptible to a cybersecurity risk and that such risks “outweigh the benefits of its continued use.”

-Read More: Good sources protein vegetarian diet
+Read More: Best source of protein in japanese diet

 THE LARGER TREND